top of page

 HYPERSEXUALITY, SEX ADDICTION, PORNOGRAPHY

-5. Attend daily meditation, mindfulness, writing a journal
+5. attend daily meditation, practise mindfulness and/or keep a journal

-* IITAP has a foundation on the extensive research and clinical work of Dr Patrick Carnes.
-IITAP is a very progressive and research-based Institute.
-Recovery programs and exercises have been developed from their research and extensive clinical practice, and we are seeing encouraging results in recovery.
+* IITAP is a very progressive and research-based Institute, founded on the extensive research and clinical work of Dr Patrick Carnes.
+Recovery programs and exercises have been developed from this extensive research and clinical practice.
+Encouraging results in recovery are often apparent.

-Here’s a questionnaire (PATHOS) that will help you identify if your behaviours are becoming unmanageable
+Here’s a questionnaire (PATHOS) that will help you identify if your behaviours are becoming unmanageable.
+A positive response to one of these questions indicates a need for additional assessment.
+Three or more indicates addiction.

 1. Do you find yourself preoccupied with sexual thoughts?
 (Preoccupied)